NAC Sportsmanship & Code of Ethics

 The following message should be read at the start of all athletic contests where PA is available and should be printed in all game programs:

-The NCAA and the North Atlantic Conference promote good sportsmanship by the student-athletes, coaches and spectators at today?s contest.
+The NCAA and the North Atlantic Conference promote good sportsmanship by the student-athletes, coaches and spectators at today’s contest.
 We request your cooperation by supporting the participants and officials in a positive manner.
 Profanity, racial or sexist comments, or other intimidating actions directed at officials, student-athletes, coaches or team representatives will not be tolerated and are grounds for removal from (site of competition).
+Any spectators that enter the playing area during a contest, will be removed from (site of competition).

 Suggestions for Event Management/Control